 Other home improvements that yield a solid return on investment include garage and entry door replacements, a new deck, a new roof or an outdoor area addition, like a patio.

-Another reason to consider a home equity loan or HELOC for home improvements is that you can deduct the interest paid if you use home equity funds to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the Internal Revenue Service.
+Another reason to consider a home equity loan or HELOC for home improvements is that you can deduct the interest paid on home equity loans of up to $750,000 if you use home equity funds to buy, build or substantially improve the home that secures the loan.

 2. College costs

-A home equity loan or HELOC may be a good way to fund a college education.
+A home equity loan or HELOC may be a good way to fund a college education if your lender allows it.
 While student loans are still the most common way to pay for an education, the use of home equity “can still be advantageous when mortgage rates are considerably lower than student loan interest rates,” says Matt Hackett, operations manager at Equity Now.
 “It can also extend the term of the debt, reducing the payment.”

 Before tapping your home equity, however, look at all the options for student loans, including the terms and interest rates.
 Defaulting on a student loan will hurt your credit, but if you default on a home equity loan, you could lose your house.